- Home

 English in research settings

-In graduate school, whether in the sciences or humanities, there are many opportunities to use English.
-This is a field that has hardly been studied in Japan, and many specialized books are only available in English.
-Some schools hold all meetings in English, so if you cannot speak English, you will have a very hard time.
+In graduate school, whether you're in the sciences or humanities, there are many opportunities to use English.
+In many fields, research is rarely conducted in Japan, and specialized books are only available in English.
+Some departments conduct all meetings in English, so you'll struggle considerably if you can't speak English.

-Some graduate schools also offer special English lessons by inviting external English instructors.
+Some graduate schools even offer special English lessons with guest English instructors.

 Graduate school life of seniors